 There is still research being collected on how long COVID-19 protection lasts in children with the vaccination.
 Watch for guidance from the CDC regarding booster guidance for children and teens under the age of 18 years.

-Can my child receive the COVID-19 vaccine at CHOC?
+Where can my child receive the COVID-19 vaccine?

 Visit myturn.gov to make an appointment for your child to receive the COVID-19 vaccine.

 For more health and wellness resources from the pediatric experts at CHOC, sign up for the Kids Health newsletter.